 All or majority of the images available in the stock photography websites are licensed under Creative Commons CCO.
 This means “you can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission”.
-But there might be some images which still requires attribution.
+But there might be some images that still requires attribution.
 So it’s always better to do some research on your own before publishing your blog post with a free stock image.

-The below are some of the websites which offer free stock images.
+Below are some of the websites which offer free stock images.

 Pexels provides high quality and completely free stock photos licensed under the Creative Commons Zero (CC0) license.
 All photos are nicely tagged, searchable and also easy to discover through their discover pages.
-Currently they have over 30,000 free stock photos.
+Currently, they have over 30,000 free stock photos.
 And every month at least 3,000 new high-resolution photos will be added.
 All photos are hand-picked from photos uploaded by their users or sourced from free image websites.

 Over 200,000 free high-resolution photos brought to you by the world’s most generous community of photographers and above all do whatever you want with those photos.
 All photos published on Unsplash can be used for free.
 You can use them for commercial and noncommercial purposes.
 You do not need to ask permission from or provide credit to the photographer or Unsplash.